FrankCoolish/CoolishHelperApp/README.md

 # CoolishHelper

 ## Introduction
 This project will start as a grocerylist or todolist for multiple people.
 Therefore we need to build an app for mobilephones and a backend to realize communication between the different users.
 The main purpose of this project is to learn different technologies.
+After just copying tutorials for the App and Backend I decided to restart this project and fokus on the Google Developer Tutorials for Jetpackpack Compose to get a deeper Understanding of what is going on.

 ## Table of Contents
 - [Installation and Deployment](<#installation-and-deployment>)